 Female Budgie Cere Color Change

 The cere of a female budgie will change color to a brown or tan shade.
 Less commonly, a female’s cere can be white or light blue.

 Notably, females will develop a flaky texture on the surface of their cere.
-This texture can build up to be a centimeter thick, but it’s normal and not a cause for concern.
+This texture can build up to be a centimeter thick, but it’s perfectly normal.

 Why Do Female Budgies Have A Blue Cere?

-The mutations found in a budgie’s genes may affect how its cere changes.
+The mutations in a budgie’s genes may affect how its cere changes.